Zasilkovna/WooCommerce/ai-docs/dependencies.md

 ## woocommerce: aliases

 woocommerce is the repository name and the service id of this documentation.
-The module ids follow the namespace, and the manifest carries every id as an alias [VERIFY: src/Packetery/Module/Plugin.php#getAppIdentity].
+The module ids follow the namespace, and the manifest carries an alias for each module that has a document of its own [VERIFY: src/Packetery/Module/Plugin.php#getAppIdentity].

 | Canonical id | Also known as | Anchor |